 These senior adults offered Kenneth a glimpse into the challenges of raising grandchildren while struggling with aging bodies, poverty and loneliness in a place where healthcare is not available.
 Kenneth reached out to friends and through their help, started providing meals at the fellowship and working to meet additional needs, as he was able.
 Kenneth learned that in order to continue these services, he would need to register Reach One Touch One as a legal entity.
 So he approached long-time friend, Kenneth Kataryeba (Kenneth K) and others who willingly formed the first ROTOM board; making Kenneth K the first Board Chairman.
 Then in April 2004, Reach One, Touch One Ministries or ROTOM was legally registered as an NGO in Uganda.

 After learning about Kenneth’s plan to return to Uganda and serve the elderly, his friends Gwen Kahler and Jimmy Shoemaker were inspired to financially support his labors.
 These friends raised funds through connections in Pennsylvania, Ohio and Texas.
 These efforts culminated into ROTOM USA in early 2004, becoming ROTOM’s first fellowship partner.
-Colorado Springs, CO was the home of ROTOM USA from 2010 until 2018.
-Where due to a change in available space, the office was moved to its current location in Monument, CO.
+Colorado Springs and Monument, CO has been the home of ROTOM USA from 2010 until 2023.
+Due to a change in executive staff, in fall of 2023, the headquarters moved to Tennessee.